LidiaGr/Swift-piscine/day08/README.md

 # Swift-piscine DAY-08

 ## CocoaPods and CoreData
-During this day I created own CocoaPod - ArticleManager service.
+During this day I created own CocoaPod framework.
-Created 'Article' CoreDataModel and service to handle articles and store them in Persistent Storage.
+Created 'Article' CoreDataModel and ArticleManager service to handle articles and store them in Persistent Storage.

 Learned:
 - CocoaPods